 The blood vessels that supply the cardiac muscles constitute the coronary circulation.
 The arteries supplying oxygenated blood to the cardiac muscles are the right coronary artery and the left coronary artery.

-The veins which carry deoxygenated blood away from the heart are called the cardiac veins.
-These include the great cardiac vein, the anterior cardiac vein, the small cardiac vein, the posterior cardiac vein and the middle cardiac vein.
+The veins that carry deoxygenated blood away from the heart are called the cardiac veins.
+These include the great cardiac vein, the anterior cardiac vein, the small cardiac vein, the posterior cardiac vein, and the middle cardiac vein.

-The coronary arteries are autoregulated i.e., when they are fully patent, they adjust the supply of blood according to myocardial demand.
-These, however, are the end arteries which means they are the only source of oxygen and nutrients to the heart muscles.
+The coronary arteries are autoregulated.
+When they are fully patent, they adjust the supply of blood according to myocardial demand.
+These, however, are the end arteries, the only source of oxygen and nutrients to the heart muscles.

-The left coronary artery supplies blood to the left atrium, left ventricle and interventricular septum.
-It gives off two main branches:
+The left coronary artery supplies blood to the left atrium, left ventricle, and interventricular septum.
+It gives off two main branches as follows:

 The left circumflex artery follows the coronary sulcus pathway on the left side of the heart.
 It then fuses with the branches of the right coronary artery.

-The anterior interventricular artery, also known as the left anterior descending artery, follows the route of interventricular sulcus where it gives off several branches which anastomose with the posterior interventricular artery.
+The anterior interventricular artery, also known as the left anterior descending artery, follows the route of the interventricular sulcus, where it gives off several branches that anastomose with the posterior interventricular artery.

-The right coronary artery supplies blood to the right atrium, right ventricle, conductive system of the heart and some area of the left ventricle.
+The right coronary artery supplies blood to the right atrium, right ventricle, the conductive system of the heart, and a portion of the left ventricle.
 It gives off the following branches:

-- The posterior interventricular artery or posterior descending artery.
+- Posterior interventricular artery or posterior descending artery

-The anastomosis occurring in the coronary circulation is referred to as anatomical anastomosis as these arteries do not supply blood efficiently if one of them is blocked by an atheroma.
-The three anastomoses occurring are:
+The anastomosis occurring in the coronary circulation is referred to as an anatomical anastomosis.
+These arteries do not supply blood efficiently if one of them is blocked by an atheroma.
+The three anastomoses are: